roessle/christmas-mail/README.md

 # Christmas Mail

-> This is Christmas Mail description
+Template for yearly mail on Christmas

 ## How to install